Counting Irreducible Representations of the Discrete Heisenberg Group Over the Integers of a quadratic number field: Proof of Theorem

 \begin{proof}

-Let $\rho^*: \Hz \to GL_n(\mathbb{C})$ be an irreducible representation and let $\lambda_J$ be an eigenvalue of $\rho^*(J)$.
-We can twist any irreducible representation by any 1-dimensional representation and remain in the same twist isoclass.
-We deduce that we can choose a 1-dimensional representation $\chi$ such that $\chi(J)=(\lambda_J)^{-1}$. \end{proof}
+Let $\rho: \Hz \to \GL_n(\mathbb{C})$ be an irreducible representation and for each $j \in J$ let $\lambda_j$ be an eigenvalue of $\rho(j)$.
+We can twist any irreducible representation by any 1-dimensional representation and remain in the same twist-isoclass.
+We deduce that we can choose a 1-dimensional representation $\chi$ such that $\chi(j)=(\lambda_j)^{-1}$. \end{proof}